davidavdav/NamedArrays.jl/README.md

 these constructors add default names to the array of type String, "1", "2", ... for each dimension, and names the dimensions "A", "B", ... (which will be all right for 26 dimensions to start with; 26 dimensions should be enough for anyone:-).
-The first one initializes the NamedArray with the Array a, the second makes a uninitialized NamedArray of element type T with the specified dimensions.
+The former initializes the NamedArray with the Array `a`, the latter makes an uninitialized NamedArray of element type `T` with the specified dimensions `d...`.

  * Copy